Francis Barker & Son

-Francis Barker & Son is a trademark of Pyser Optics, a British design and manufacturing company based in Edenbridge, Kent, which provides military-grade electro-optical products, search and location equipment, educational material and radio electronics.
+Francis Barker & Son was a British design and manufacturing company based in Edenbridge, Kent, which provides military-grade electro-optical products, search and location equipment, educational material and radio electronics which is a trademark of Pyser Optics.

 The trademark became notable as a supplier of precision equipment to allied forces in Europe during the Great War and Second World War, particularly compasses and sextants.

-Origin
+History

 Francis Barker & Son was established as F. Barker & Son in Clerkenwell, London in 1848.
 In that same year, the proprietor entered into partnership with Richard Groves in order to manufacture precision instruments such as portable sundials and field compasses.
 The company moved to Clapton the next year.
 Beginning in the 1960s the company moved to Edenbridge and went through a series of acquisitions, before finally being acquired by its current parents, Psyer Ltd.